-Mr Hizola’s, Burleigh Heads: Newcomer Mr Hizola’s focuses on share-style dining driven by a flavour-packed Cantonese-style menu.
+Mr Hizola’s, Burleigh Heads: The much-loved locale Mr Hizola’s focuses on share-style dining driven by a flavour-packed Cantonese-inspired menu.
 The dishes are split into categories – from the sea, from the land, from the coop, from the field, from the garden, and noodles and rice.
 There’s also a hefty dim sum selection, where you’ll find everything from pork potstickers to kale and mushroom wontons.
 Can’t decide?
 Go for the Emperor’s Feast.

 Dragon Cove, Sanctuary Cove: Overlooking the Sanctuary Cove marina, Dragon Cove is your northern go-to for modern Chinese with a view.
 The extensive menu suits a range of tastes, with peking duck, live seafood and all of your traditional favourites done with a hint of modern flair.